AdobeDocs/platform-learn.en/help/platform/profiles/union-schemas-overview.md

 ---
 # Union schemas overview

-This video gives you an overview of union schemas used by Adobe Experience Platform's Real-time Customer Profile.
+This video gives you an overview of union schemas used by Adobe Experience Platform's Real-Time Customer Profile.
 Union schemas enable you to see an amalgamation of all of the fields contained within schemas sharing the same class.
-Real-time Customer Profile uses the union schemas to create a holistic view of each individual customer.
+Real-Time Customer Profile uses the union schemas to create a holistic view of each individual customer.

 >[!VIDEO](https://video.tv.adobe.com/v/329940?quality=12&learn=on)